 On average, construction projects run over budget by 16% and that doesn't take into account the skyrocketing lumber, steel, and material prices we've seen in 2021.
 For IT projects, the picture is even more frightening.
 The average IT project exceeds its budget by 27%.
 An astounding one in six projects exceeds budget by 200%.

 Better project program tracking and active management of strategic project portfolios create better project controls.
-When project controls are integrated into your project portfolio management software, you can more effectively control costs and ensure projects stay on track.
+When project controls are integrated into your portfolio and project management software, you can more effectively control costs and ensure projects stay on track.
 Budgeting, forecasting, and performance tracking all become easier to manage.

 2. Better Decisions